csmeyns/newdirections/events/_posts/2017-05-17-physicalmind.markdown

 The lecture will be followed by a reception.

 All are welcome, though places are limited.
 Please register using the form below.
+Registration closes on **Tuesday 9th May**.

 # Abstract